 How to set up your own free tax clinic

 - Schedule your clinic for February or March to avoid the crush of late-season tax filers.
-If the clinic is not related to a formal, limited program, such as Tax-Aide or VITA, expect more people to request help.
+If the clinic is not related to a formal, limited program, such as Tax-Aide, expect more people to request help.

 - Have a training session several weeks before the first clinic.
 Ask your non-tax preparer volunteers to greet clinic participants.
 (See Who can help section below for more details.)

 - Publicize the clinics through church announcements, fliers at well-visited community outlets and local media.